 English in South Korea is firmly embedded in the structures of competition.
-By speaking of 'structures of competition' we mean that competing on the terrain of English is not a matter of individual choice but a collective imperative.
+By speaking of "structures of competition" we mean that competing on the terrain of English is not a matter of individual choice but a collective imperative.
 While the imperative to compete is continuously exhorted as an individual responsibility, it is not the case that individuals can choose on which terrain they wish to compete.
-J. S.-Y. Park & Bae (2009), for instance, found that many of the jogi yuhak parents they interviewed in Singapore wished for their children to learn Mandarin in addition to English and were rational enough to recognize that proficiency in Mandarin might be just as useful if not more useful than English for their children in their post-educational careers.
-However, because of the way English was heavily favoured as a gate-keeping mechanism at various educational and employment transitions, they had no choice but to concentrate on English learning over Mandarin learning.
+Park & Bae (2009), for instance, found that many of the jogi yuhak parents they interviewed in Singapore wished for their children to learn Mandarin in addition to English and were rational enough to recognize that proficiency in Mandarin might be just as useful if not more useful than English for their children in their post-educational careers.
+However, because of the way English was heavily favored as a gatekeeping mechanism at various educational and employment transitions, they had no choice but to concentrate on English learning over Mandarin learning.
 These structures of competition in learning for school rather than life thus ensure a continuous privileging of English (along with a few other tested subjects): for young children, English is privileged because of its centrality on the selective high-school entrance exam.
 For all elementary and secondary school students and their schools, English is privileged because of its centrality on the ilje gosa, the national scholastic aptitude test, which was first introduced in 2008.
 For university applicants and job seekers, English is privileged because it is tested at each of these junctures.
 And so on and so forth.
-There is no doubt that proficiency in English can confer advantages on South of English so heavily that it can hardly be described as choice at all.
-The outcomes of each test further entrench the inequalities between those for whom proficiency in English opens doors and those for whom lack of proficiency in English closes doors.
-The pressure to perform in English, i.e. on tests of English, is thus immense.

-Koreans and that its benefits are real (J. S.-Y. Park, 2011).
+There is no doubt that proficiency in English can confer advantages on South Koreans and that its benefits are real (Park 2011).
 However, the benefits of English language proficiency in South Korea are not the result of the free global market in language choice as which it has been naturalized.
-On the contrary, assessment mechanisms such as those we have listed above constrain the 'choice'
+On the contrary, assessment mechanisms such as those we have listed above constrain the "choice" of English so heavily that it can hardly be described as choice at all.
+The outcomes of each test further entrench the inequalities between those for whom proficiency in English opens doors and those for whom lack of proficiency in English closes doors.
+The pressure to perform in English, that is, on tests of English, is thus immense.

 This structural interpretation is borne out by anecdotal observations of the daily pressure to learn English.
-A blogger for instance reports that the pressure for a school to do well on the ilje gosa is such that principals curb break times in favour of study practice: 'When seeing children playing on the playground, the principal has sometimes pressed them to memorize more English vocabulary or things of that nature' (Barbara, 2010).
+A blogger, for instance, reports that the pressure for a school to do well on the ilje gosa is such that principals curb break times in favor of study practice: "When seeing children playing on the playground, the principal has sometimes pressed them to memorize more English vocabulary or things of that nature" (Barbara 2010).

 Mundane practices such as these, which undergird the structures of competition, are supported by widely circulating discourses that serve to naturalize competition, including competition on the terrain of English.
-An example of such a set of discourses is provided by J. S.-Y. Park (2010) in his analysis of mass-mediated stories of successful language learners.
+An example of such a set of discourses is provided by Park (2010) in his analysis of mass-mediated stories of successful language learners.
 Despite the fact that the featured learners are all of privileged and elite backgrounds, these newspaper stories construct highly successful learners of English as morally superior individuals whose English proficiency is nothing but a result of their personal determination and superior sense of responsibility.
-Ethnographic evidence also indicates that proficient speakers of English indeed construe their proficiency as an expression of their moral worth and the strength of their determination (Abelmann, Park, & Kim, 2009; Jesook Song, 2009a).
+Ethnographic evidence also indicates that proficient speakers of English indeed construe their proficiency as an expression of their moral worth and the strength of their determination (Abelmann, Park, & Kim 2009; Jesook Song 2009a).